syncfusion-content/blazor-docs/blazor/common/deployment/deployment-iis.md

 ## See also

-Refer [here](https://learn.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net70&pivots=development-environment-vs#publish-your-web-app) for publishing the application to Azure App Service using Visual Studio.
+Refer [here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/publish-to-iis?view=aspnetcore-7.0&tabs=visual-studio) for publishing the application to IIS Service using Visual Studio.